 Warmenhoven, in fact, is preparing for a major storage sector restructuring--a change that could have a positive effect on NetApps growth.
 "It's the third wave of what's really been going on for the last 30 years," he said.
 Warmenhoven said storage architectures have shifted from being server-centric to storage-centric.
 The third wave of storage is now upon us, he said, which is a more network-centric architecture that favors NetApp.

-Referencing Grove's book again, Warmenhoven pointed out that the market-dominating IT companies for IT infrastructure today really didn't emerge until they developed a horizontal focus that allowed
+Referencing Grove's book again, Warmenhoven pointed out that the market-dominating IT companies for IT infrastructure today really didn't emerge until they developed a horizontal focus that allowed them to be used across all main hardware platforms.
+This is another area where he sees Network Appliance coming out ahead.

 According to Warmenhoven, this wave began with the development of the processor and the horizontal focus of Intel and Motorola.
 Adding to the rise of the horizontally positioned IT leader over the years, he said, has been the emergence of popular operating systems (Microsoft, AT&T UNIX), networks in the 1980s (Cisco and Nortel); followed by dominating, horizontally focused database applications in the 1990s (Oracle and Lotus).